Article at a glance

 Acquiring medical supplies to fulfill healthcare needs is another necessity when it comes to at-home care.
-Medicare does cover durable medical equipment (DME), but only if it meets certain qualifications and is supplied by a company that is in-network.
+Medicare pays for durable medical equipment (DME), but only if it meets certain qualifications and is supplied by a company that is in-network.

 It’s important for caretakers to fully understand the needs of the beneficiary and what insurance plan a beneficiary has.

 Does Medicare Cover Caregivers?

 Medicare pays for caregivers.
 However, beneficiaries must meet certain qualifications in order to be eligible for in-home medical care coverage.
 As of now, if it is deemed medically necessary for a beneficiary, they are able to use Medicare home health benefits for: